olilanz/RooCode-Local-Evaluation/README.md

 ### Testing different configuration efficiently

-As teh calibration process for the model parameters was initially time consuming, and involved a lot of trial and error, I am adding a short description of the approach I have chosen.
+As the calibration process for the model parameters was initially time consuming, and involved a lot of trial and error, I am adding a short description of the approach I have chosen.

 For keeping track of my models, I create modelfiles in a folder, one for each model I'm testing with.
 Modelfiles provide the option to work many more paramaters, write comments and store everything safely in version control.
 In addition to that, I use a small script to rebuild all models when I have made changes.